-THE MARQUESS OF DUFFFRIN AND AVA K P 1884 TO 1973.
-From a photograph by Bourne & Shapherd, Calcutta.
+THE MARQUESS OF DUFFREN AND AVA K P. 1884 TO 1888brom a puotograph by Bourne & Shepherd Calcutta

 42. Five Remaining Provinces.
 A very brief account of the remaining provinces will suffice to complete this review of the growth of the present Indian empire.
-Ajmer with Merwara is in Rajputana.
-Ajmer was received from Sindhia in 1818 in exchange for certain territories which had been acquired from the Peshwa.
-Merwara fell to the Company as its share of a district rescued from gangs of plunderers by a British force sent to assist the Rajput states of Mewar and Marwar.
-The chief political officer in Rajputana is also the chief commissioner of Ajmer.
+Ajmir with Merwara is in Rajputana.
+Ajmir was received 'from Sindhia in 1818 in exchange for certain territories which had been acquired from the Peshwa.
+Merwara fell to the company as its share of a district rescued from gangs of plunderers by a British force sent to assist the Rajput states of Mewar and Marwar.
+The chief political officer in Rajputana is also the chief commissioner of Ajmir.

-Berar, lying between two ranges of hills in the centre of India on the road from Bombay to Nagpur, was assigned to the British by the Nizam for the punctual payment of a force which the ruler of Hyderabad has engaged by treaty to maintain.
+The Berars, lying between two ranges of hills in the centre of India on the road from Bombay to Nagpur, were assigned to the British by the Nizam for the punctual payment of a force which the ruler of Hyderabad has engaged by treaty to maintain.
 Its six districts, with an area of 17,718 square miles and a population of 2,879,040, are included in the census as a province of British India because the entire administration is vested in the government of India.
 But the province is not strictly a part of British India as defined by law.

-Coorg, a small province covering 1,582 square miles, nestles in the hills which bound the Mysore state on the west The cruelties inflicted on his subjects by its ruler, Vira Rajendra Wadiar, induced the people to seek the protection of the company, and when war was declared in 1834 and the district conquered, it was formally annexed by Lord William Bentinck "at the unanimous wish of the inhabitants."
-Its capital is Mercara, and the resident of Mysore administêrs the province as a chief commissioner in accordance with the wishes of the Coorgis, who asked that their country might be treated as a separate province.
+Coorg, a small province covering 1,582 square miles, nestles in the hills which bound the Mysore state on the west The cruelties inflicted on his subjects by its ruler Vira Rajendra Wadiar, induced the people to seek the protection of the company, and when war was declared in 1834 and the district conquered, it was formally annexed by Lord William Bentinck "at the unanimous wish of the inhabitants."
+Its capital is Mercara, and the resident of Mysore administers the province as a chief commissioner in accordance with the wishes of the Coorgis, who asked that their country might be treated as a separate province.

-British Baluchistan, with an area of 18,020 •square miles, is an advanced outpost of the empire on the south of Afghanistan, and is administered by the chief commissioner and chief political officer at Quetta.
+British Baluchistan, with an area of 18,020 square miles, is an advanced outpost of the empire on the south of Afghanistan and is administered by the chief commissioner and chief political officer at Quetta.
 The district of Quetta came under British rule in 1879, the Bori valley in 1884, and the Zhob district in 1889.

-The Andamans, with Port Blair as their headquarters were established as the penal settlement for Indian convicts in 1858.
-They form a chain of four principal and several smaller islands, distant 450 miles from Rangoon, and inhabited by a Negrito race of small stature.
+The Andamans, with Port Blair as their headquarters were established as the penal settlement for Indian convicts in 1858 They form a group of islands on the south-east side of Bengal about 600 miles from the mouth of the Hughli.